laserpilot/Creative_Tech_Taxonomy/README.md

 This also now supports multiple languages!
 In addition to English, we have some preliminary entries for Japanese in a few spots.
 To add additional languages, you have to make updates in a few key spots:

-- Index.html
+- src/ndex.html
     - Add items to the Language Dropdown for your language, and also add an option value for your language like `en` for English: `<option value="en">English</option>` Right now we have `en` for English and `ja` for Japanese, and do not have a system set up for other languages yet.
-- taxonomy_tree_visualizer.js
+- src/js/taxonomy_tree_visualizer.js
     - Here is the switching logic for the languages.
 If there is no entry found for a language, it will default to showing the English version
-    - You will need to add the language to the `getLocalizedDisplayName` function which sets the priority order
-    -
-- Creative_Tech_Taxonomy_data.json
+- public/Creative_Tech_Taxonomy_data.json
     - Here is where you add new translations per entry.
 You will need to add a new entry in the `name` object with your language key.

 Currently multiple languages are only set up to work for the tree display names but not the actual item descriptions